-Lower Living Standard Income Level (LLSIL) Guidelines are used by state and local workforce investment areas to determine income eligibility for youth and adult services.
+Lower Living Standard Income Level (LLSIL) guidelines are used by state and local workforce investment areas to determine income eligibility for youth and adult services.

-The LLSIL is used for several purposes under WIA: Specifically, WIA Section 101(25) defines the term "low income individual'' for eligibility purposes; and sections 127(b)(2)(C) and 132(b)(1)(IV) define the terms "disadvantaged adult'' and "disadvantaged youth'' in terms of the poverty line or LLSIL for purposes of state formula allotments.
+The LLSIL is used for several purposes, including determining a "low income individual'' for eligibility purposes, and identifying "disadvantaged adults'' and "disadvantaged youth'' in terms of the poverty line or LLSIL for purposes of state formula allotments.

 Partly using the LLSIL Guidelines to determine "economically disadvantaged" levels, ETA has also issued special tabulations for a combined 5-year data series with past data from the U.S. Census Bureau’s American Community Survey (ACS).

 These special tabulations provided include separate sets of tables for the nation, states, counties, and other types of localities.
 ETA has also provided special tabulations for Native Americans.
 For each type of geography, there are tables on all persons, the poor, persons earning less than 70 per of the LLSIL, and other data.